 - One can look to the recent examples of Xavier Ribas’ ‘Nitrate’ (which we showed as part of the Liverpool Look Festival in 2015); Fergus Heron’s ‘Cawdor, Common, A view of London’; Jem Southam’s ‘River Mouths, Rockfalls and Ponds’; and from many more photographers such as Martin Newth, Keith Arnatt, Ingrid Pollard, John Kippen, Paul Hill, Chris Killip, John Blakemore and John Davies.
 Further back in time we can cite Minor White, Paul Strand, Paul Caponigro, Thomas Joshua Cooper, Fay Godwin, Bill Brandt, and of course, Raymond Moore ↩

 - This is most especially so for that breed of photographer that defies description; the photographer who does not subscribe to a genre or to system or to a series.
 Photographers like Raymond Moore (see for example ‘the golden fleece‘) or Andrew Sanderson or Paul Hill.
 Such photographers find it hard to show their work in galleries – their work does not readily coalesce into a theme or perambulate around an event.
-More the pity as they have plenty to say.
-At least they do to me. ↩
+More the pity as they have plenty to say. ↩